grafana/grafana-image-renderer/README.md

 ### Environment variables

-You can override certain settings by using environment variables and make sure that those are available for the Grafana process.
+You can override certain settings by using environment variables and making sure that those are available for the Grafana process.

 **Ignore HTTPS errors:**